Kesha’s Hate Crime Allegations Against Dr. Luke Dismissed By Judge

 "The claim is time-barred," the judge writes.

-However, the judge also writes that "insults about her value as an artist, her looks, and her weight are insufficient to constitute extreme, outrageous conduct intolerable in civilized society."
+However, the judge also writes that "insults about her value as an artist, her looks, and her weight are insufficient to constitute extreme, outrageous conduct intolerable in civilised society."

 The legal team had hoped that the judge would have called her contract null and void.
 The remaining counterclaim is that when Kesha was sued for breach of contract, it represented a termination of the contract.
 However, she can’t use Dr. Luke’s choice to claim damages instead of ask for performance as a means by which to escape her contract.
 The claims were dismissed without a chance to amend.